updated

-A vacuum distillation is used when the boiling point of the compound (or the solvent) is too high in order to distill the compound (or the solvent off) without significant decomposition.
+A vacuum distillation is used when the boiling point of the compound (or the solvent) is too high (Tb>150 oC) in order to distill the compound (or the solvent off) without significant decomposition.
 The setup is similar to a micro-scale or semi-macroscale distillation.
-However, there are some important differences as well.
+However, there are some important differences as well:

-1. When a vacuum distillation is performed, a spin vane or spin bar has to be used instead of boiling stones, which do not work in vacuo.
-Alternately, a small boiling capillary can be used.
+1. When a vacuum distillation is performed, a spin vane or spin bar has to be used instead of boiling stones or boiling sticks, which do not work in vacuo.
+Alternatively, a small boiling capillary can be used (which has to be drawn from a Pasteur pipette).

-2. The setup is connected to the vacuum source (house-vac, aspirator) via thick-walled tubing, which can withstand the pressure difference.
+2. The setup is connected to the vacuum source (house-vac, aspirator) via thick-walled tubing (=black tubing), which can withstand the pressure difference.
 Either a vacuum adapter is used (semi-macroscale), or a drying tube on the top of the air condenser for a microscale setup (shown below).
-The glassware should fit together well in order to guarantee a good vacuum.
-A little vacuum grease on the ground-glass joints often improves the quality of the vacuum significantly.
+All joints have to fit well to allow for a good vacuum.
+A little vacuum grease on the ground-glass joints often improves the quality of the vacuum significantly because many pieces of glassware in the lab do not fit 100 %.

-3. The entire glassware has to be crack-free and the setup secured using a metal clamp.
+3. The glassware has to be crack-free to prevent implosions to occur.

 a.
-All volatile solvents are evaporated off at ambient pressure.
+All volatile solvents are evaporated off at ambient pressure (i.e., using the rotary evaporator).

 b.
-The remaining liquid is allowed to cool down to room temperature and then transferred into the flask (or conical vial).
+The remaining liquid is allowed to cool down to room temperature and then transferred into a smaller flask (or a conical vial) to reduce the loss.
 A spin bar (or spin vane) is added.
 The rest of the distillation setup is assembled making sure that there are no leaks.

 c.
 The stirrer is turned on and the entire setup is slowly evacuated without heating and cooling.
-This way, the low boiling components in the mixture evaporate away first.
+This way, the low boiling components in the mixture evaporate away first, often being sucked into the vacuum line.

 d.
-The temperature is slowly raised while maintaining stirring and the vacuum.
+Then, the temperature is slowly raised while maintaining stirring and the vacuum.
 The water flow in the water-jacketed condenser is initiated (or the Hickman head is cooled using wet paper towels) in order for the boiling liquid to condense in the receiving flask (or Hickman head).

 e.
 If the Hickman head fills up prior to finishing the distillation, the setup is raised from the hotplate to allow for some cooling.
 The tubing is disconnected from the vacuum source and then the liquid in the removed.
 Afterwards, the vacuum setup is re-assembled and the distillation continued until almost the entire compound is distilled.